The History of the Kentucky Department of Fish and Wildlife Resources from Settlement Through 1944

 Sportsman's groups came together, which was the precursor to the Reorganization Act of 1936.

-The Reorganization Act brought another change -- the hiring of the first trained game and fish person to oversee the division's operations.
-The Vermonter accomplished much in his six years.
-As director, Major James Brown increased the law enforcement branch to 30, enlarged the scope of the fisheries section, created a crew for transferring fish from overpopulated streams to less populous waters and began the first real public information drive the division had known.
+The Reorganization Act brought another change -- the hiring of the first trained game and fish professional to oversee the division's operations.
+The Vermonter accomplished much in his six year tenure.
+As director, Major James Brown increased the law enforcement branch to 30, enlarged the scope of the fisheries section, created a crew for transferring fish from overpopulated streams to less populous waters and began the first real public information drive the commission had known.

-Brown left the division in 1942.
-Kentuckian Steve Wakefield, Shelbyville, served as director until 1944 when a Republican administration made the next major step in the development of the KDFWR.
+Brown left the agency in 1942.
+Kentuckian Steve Wakefield, Shelbyville, served as director until 1944 when a new governor’s administration made the next major step in the development of the organization.
 In 1944, the fish and wildlife agency, as it functions today, was born.